Table of Contents:

 Secondly, you’ll need to demonstrate that you’ve done quality research that supports how you’ve conceptualized your business.
 Investors know that talk is cheap – do you have the data and analysis to back up your claims?

-Even in a standard business plan, the executive summary for an existing business has no set template, although there are several suggested guidelines that you can find around the web.
+Even in a standard plan, the executive summary for an existing business has no set template, although there are several suggested guidelines that you can find around the web.
 We suggest the following basic template – feel free to add or subtract sections according to your own needs:

 Executive Summary Sections: